-COMPLAINT & GRIEVANCE POLICY
+COMMUNITY MEMBER CONCERN, COMPLAINT & GRIEVANCE POLICY

-The MFT program promotes an open, transparent culture and maintains the following policy to resolve student grievances.
+The MFT program promotes an open, transparent culture and maintains this policy to resolve student complaints and grievances.
 If a community member has a complaint or dispute concerning a professor or supervisor, or if you have concerns with any aspect of the program, you should first attempt to resolve the problem directly with the party involved.
-If a satisfactory outcome cannot be worked out, please bring your concern to the Program Director.
-The Program Director will explore the issue thoroughly and, if possible, work out a remedy.
-If, after discussing the concern with the Program Director (or if the person with whom you have the dispute is the Program Director), please bring your concern to the Department Chair, who will mediate the concern and/or settle the matter.
-If further appeal is warranted, the matter should be brought to the office of the Dean of the College of Health and Human Services or the Dean of Students.
-If the student believes the issue has not been addressed in due diligence, it may be brought to the COAMFTE accreditation organization for outside evaluation.
+If a satisfactory outcome cannot be worked out, please bring your concern to the student's advisor.
+They will explore the issue thoroughly and, if possible, work out a remedy.
+If, after discussing the concern with the student advisor (or if the person with whom you have the dispute is the advisor), please bring your concern to the Department Chair, who will mediate the concern and attempt to settle the matter.
+If further appeal is warranted, the grievance should be brought to the office of the Associate Dean of the College of Health and Human Services, who will mediate the concern and attempt to settle the matter.
+If the student believes the issue has not been addressed in due diligence, the matter may be brought to our external accreditation organization, COAMFTE, who will ask us to explain the matter and our action.